ali-who/Data_Science_Starbucks_Project/README.md

   - offer id: (string/hash) not associated with any "transaction"
   - amount: (numeric) money spent in "transaction"
   - reward: (numeric) money gained from "offer completed"
-- time: (numeric) hours after start of test
+- time: (numeric) hours after the start of the test

+## Acknowledgements
+I would like to thank Udacity and Starbucks for supplying the datasets.
+This project was completed on: 23/11/23